 Foodnet and Onondaga County DALTCS Elderly Nutrition Programs, serving seniors.

 Following an orientation in mid-December, the interns spend 5 days a week from January to mid-June at URMC Strong Memorial Hospital, ranked among "America's Best Hospitals" in a US and News World Report.
 Interns complete 18 weeks of supervised clinical practice.
 All interns complete beginning level supervised practice in General Medicine, Psychiatric Disorders, Wellness and Long Term Care.

 Interns then move to intermediate level placements in Organ transplant including renal; Cardiac rehab, Endocrine (adult and pediatric), Pediatrics, and Clinical Research.

 They finally complete advanced level in Pediatric nutrition support, Outpatient pediatrics, Critical Care (ICU, PICU & NICU) and Oncology.

-Interns choose 1 week of select from one of the above for additional experience or from Administration, Management, Lactational Counseling, Sports Medicine, Eating Disorders or Center for Community Health and complete 1 week of entry-level 'capstone' staff relief.
+Interns select 2 weeks from one of the above for additional experience or from Administration, Management, Lactational Counseling, Sports Medicine, Eating Disorders or Center for Community Health and complete 1 week of 'capstone' clinical dietitian staff relief.

-Interns begin the 6 week management rotation in the Food and Nutrition Services by rotating through production, purchasing, Café 601, and patient meal service.
-They move to intermediate level with more complex projects in the Diet & Disease Therapy Lab, and for National Nutrition Month under close supervision and finally complete advanced level with the more autonomous and comprehensive ‘capstone’ Food Fair and 1 day of staff relief.
+Interns begin the 6 week management rotation in the Food and Nutrition Services by rotating through production, purchasing, Café 601, patient meal service and half a day of management staff relief.
+Intermediate level management includes experiences with more complex projects in the Diet & Disease Therapy Lab and Stairwell Challenge under close supervision.
+Advanced level experiences conclude with the more autonomous and comprehensive 'capstone' Café 601 National Nutrition Month project.